LogoLogo

 By default, during each data generation job, Structural creates the database schema for the destination database tables, then populates the database tables based on the workspace configuration.

 When TONIC_ORACLE_SKIP_CREATE_DB is true, then Structural does not create the destination database schema.
-It deletes the data from the destination database tables, except in the following cases:
+Before you run data generation, you must create the destination database with the full schema.

 It then populates the tables with the new destination data.